Lynching in the United States: After the civil rights movement

 On January 6, 2021, during the 2021 storming of the United States Capitol, the rioters shouted "Hang Mike Pence!" in an attempt to find and lynch the vice president of the United States for refusing to overturn the 2020 United States Presidential Election in favor of President Donald Trump, and a rudimentary gallows was built on the Capitol lawn.

 As of 2021, the Equal Justice Initiative claims that lynchings never stopped, listing 8 deaths in Mississippi that law-enforcement deemed suicides, but the civil rights organization Julian believes were lynchings.
-According to Jill Jefferson, "There is a pattern to how these cases are investigated", "When authorities arrive on the scene of a hanging, it’s treated as a suicide almost immediately.
+According to Jill Jefferson, "There is a pattern to how these cases are investigated", "When authorities arrive on the scene of a hanging, it's treated as a suicide almost immediately.
 The crime scene is not preserved.
 The investigation is shoddy.
 And then there is a formal ruling of suicide, despite evidence to the contrary.
 And the case is never heard from again unless someone brings it up."

-On March 29, 2022, President Joe Biden signed the Emmett Till Anti-Lynching Act into federal law.
-The Act, proposed by Illinois House Representative Bobby L. Rush, is the first bill to make lynching a federal hate crime, despite over a century of failed attempts to pass an anti-lynching bill through Congress.
-Anyone who violates the terms of the bill will be penalized with a fine, a prison sentence of up to 30 years, or both.